Berny23/virtual-surround-manager/README.md

 ## Usage

-Enjoy your favorite games and movies in very realistic simulated surround sound!

-Please don’t forget to open the settings of your game or media player and select real 7.1 or 5.1 audio output.
+Just open the settings of your favorite game or media player and select real 7.1 or 5.1 audio output.
 Do not use any additional in-game virtualization setting (like a “headphone” or "3D audio" profile).

 Please note: This app requires the PipeWire audio system.
 Recent Linux distributions use this by default, so don't worry about it.